FilipNest/listen/readme.md

 I'm looking for people of all sorts (voice actors, level designers, writers, testers) to help me make a beautiful, epic adventure with it.
 Please get in touch in the issue queue or elsewhere if you want to help.

+There's already an issue queue building so if you want to help out on any of them I'd happily accept pull requests.
+I've even put in a label for feature requests.

 ## How it works

 The world the engine puts the adventurer in consists of rooms (or a single room in the case of the demo) filled with objects/things.
 Things usually, but not always, have an ambient sound attached to them to make finding them easier.
 Others may be stumbled apon randomly or by following a direction set by the location of other things.
 The logic of the game is based around the concept of things, attributes, events, actions and choices.